Careers360 Logo

 b. composed of the plants present in the soil

-c. life in the outer space
+c.
+Life in outer space

-d. composed of all living organisms present on earth which interact with the physical environment
+d. composed of all living organisms present on Earth, which interact with the physical environment

 Answer: